-All 3587 Motoryachts are equipped with a microwave oven.
+All 4087 Motoryachts are equipped with a microwave oven.
 Before attempting to operate the microwave oven, make sure the breaker switch on the AC Master Panel is ON.
 Operating instructions for the microwave oven can be found in the boat's literature package.

-Steering
+Steering.

 Your steering system is manual hydraulic, not power steering.
-At no time should you expect this system to turn as easily as a car's power steering.
+This system will not turn as easily as a car's power steering.

-You may notice a rhythmic pulsing when turning the wheel; this is a characteristic of the pump and is not a malfunction.
-Also, when coming off a hardover position, a resistance may be felt, followed by a distinct sound.
+A rhythmic pulsing when turning the wheel is a characteristic of the pump and is not a malfunction.
+When coming off a hardover position, resistance may be felt, followed by a distinct sound.
 This is a normal situation resulting from the release of the check valve.